vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 2 Requirements
 ### 2.1 Functional Requirements
   This HLD is to
-  - enhance the current "show interfaces counters fec-stats" to include "Observed FLR" and "Predicted FLR" as new columns.
+  - enhance the current "show interfaces counters fec-stats" to include observed and predicted FEC FLR statistics as new columns.
   - Add FEC FLR per interface into Redis DB for telemetry streaming.
   - Calculate the FEC FLR at the same interval as the PORT_STAT poll rate which is 1 sec.

 ### 2.2 CLI Requirements

 The existing "show interfaces counters fec-stats" will be enhanced to include two additional columns for FLR.
- - Observed FEC FLR
+ - OBSERVED_FEC_FLR
- - Predicted FEC FLR
+ - PREDICTED_FEC_FLR (Phase 2)

 ## 3 Architecture Design